simcesplatform/simcesplatform.github.io/markdown/core_install.md

 ## Installing the platform and the core components

 - 1\.
 Create a folder for the simulation platform.
-In these instructions this main folder is named platform.
+In these instructions this main folder is named `platform`.
-    - Note, that you must have full read and write permissions in the created folder, platform.
+    - Note, that you must have full read and write permissions in the created folder, `platform`.
 Otherwise, the installation process will not work.

 - 2\.
-Copy the [`fetch_platform_files.sh`](https://github.com/simcesplatform/Platform-Manager/blob/master/fetch_platform_files.sh) script file to the `platform` folder for by downloading it from the GitHub using the browser interface (right click on the "Raw" button and "Save Link As...") or by using the command line:
+Copy the [`fetch_platform_files.sh`](https://github.com/simcesplatform/Platform-Manager/blob/master/fetch_platform_files.sh) script file to the `platform` folder by downloading it from GitHub using the browser interface (right click on the "Raw" button and "Save Link As...") or by using the command line:

         :::bash
         wget https://raw.githubusercontent.com/simcesplatform/Platform-Manager/master/fetch_platform_files.sh